juanjosefernandez/juanjosefernandez.github.io/_posts/2020-06-20-That-Box-We-Sit-On.markdown

 - zines
 - that box we sit on
 excerpt_separator: "<!--more-->"
+summary: "That Box We Sit On by Richie Pope is a little comics miracle.
+This comic, much like Super Itis and Fatherson, is a testament to the power of Richie Pope’s imagination.
+I want to pop open the hood and take a look at what I see going on in this excellent short story."
 excerpt: "That Box We Sit On by Richie Pope is a little comics miracle.
 This comic, much like Super Itis and Fatherson, is a testament to the power of Richie Pope’s imagination.
 I want to pop open the hood and take a look at what I see going on in this excellent short story."
 music: Gemini - Princess Nokia
 ---